 Looking at Russia’s aggression against Ukraine we need to stand up, Norwegian Defense Minister tells The Oslo Times

 She has studied law at the University of Tromso.
-During her educational career she stepped into politics and joined the Conservative Party.
+During her educational career, she stepped into politics and joined the Conservative Party.
 She became a member of the Conservative Party Central Executive Committee and Chairman of the Young Conservatives of Norway in 2000.
-After completing her University education she started off as a producer at Metropol TV where she worked until the TV was closed down.
+After completing her University education, she started off as a producer on Metropol TV where she worked until the TV channel was closed down.
 She spoke to The Oslo Times International News Network’s Editor-in-Chief, Hatef Mokhtar regarding Norway’s increase in funding for advanced defense system and equipment to pose a credible deterrent to Russia’s growing military presence in the High North.

 TOT: May you tell us what’s your view on the remarks of Norwegian Premier Stolberg regarding increase in funding for advanced defense system and equipment to pose a credible deterrent to Russia’s growing military presence in the High North?

-TOT: Would you please tell us what is the plan of NATO and Norway in Afghanistanas there is military drawdown?
+TOT: Would you please tell us what is the plan of NATO and Norway in Afghanistan as there is a military drawdown?
 Will Norway stay behind or withdraw as militancy is still going on over there?

 Søreide: Yes, yes, absolutely we intend to stay behind as long as the “Resolute Support Mission” exists.
 We and our allies changed our contribution when the ISAF operation came to an end.
 And we have a new mission now.
 We have our special forces in Kabul.
 And they are training the crisis-response units and they are going very well so far and our special forces are quite happy with the cooperation of other forces as they are working together.